DosWorld/btpcdos/README.md

-# BeRoTinyPascal for HX-DOS
+# BeRoTinyPascal for DOS

 BeRoTinyPascal is Benjamin Rosseaux's small self-hosting Pascal compiler.
-This directory is a port of it to **HX-DOS**: 32-bit protected mode DOS, as the HX extender and HDPMI32 present it.
+This directory is a port of it to **DOS/DPMI32**: 32-bit protected mode DOS, as the HX-DOS extender and HDPMI32 present it.
 The compiler still compiles itself, and the same source compiled twice comes out byte-identical.

 Upstream emits Win32 PE images and reads its source from the input stream.
-Here the image is an HX-DOS executable, the source is named on the command line and nowhere else, and the language has the few additions the port needed.
+Here the image is an PE-DOS executable, the source is named on the command line and nowhere else, and the language has the few additions the port needed.
 This file is how to build it, how to run it, and what it costs to run: the compiler's tables are no longer part of its image, and how large they may be is a decision the source